wbsmjcp/sprout-uploader/README.md

 ---
 ### Future versions?

-display progress from upload
+display progress from upload  <br>
-get from otter and upload to video file - not currently able to do this
+get from otter and upload to video file - not currently able to do this  <br>
-share otter speech with designated user / group
+share otter speech with designated user / group   <br>
-collect and upload posterframe to video file?
+collect and upload posterframe to video file?  <br>
-future versions: upload all files within folder?
+future versions: upload all files within folder?  <br>